asstrix/TrainingJournal/Readme.md

 * Generate a line graph to monitor your progress over time.

 **6. Edit/Delete Records:**<br>
-* Right-click on a row in the table to edit or delete the record.
+* Double-click on a row in the table to edit or delete the record.

 # Screenshots
 **Add Records**